youngkevinw/Chrome-extension-experiment/README.md

-# Chrome-extension-experiment
+// Chrome-extension-experiment
-First attempt at creating a custom chrome extension
+F/rst attempt at creating a custom chrome extension
 Goal:
 This is going to be my first attempt (in life) to create a Chrome extension, thought the process would be cool to learn (and it should be).